-Many say that goldfish are the traditional first pet fish with records dating back 500 to 2,000 years.
-However, when you are talking about the first species of fish displayed in aquariums in the mid-1800s, paradise fish were responsible for launching the tropical fish-keeping hobby.
-This fish is still among the most glamorous specimens found in the freshwater aquarium hobby.
+Many say that goldfish are the first-ever pet fish as there are records dating back 500 to 2,000 years.
+However, when you are talking about the first species of fish displayed in aquariums, circa the mid-1800s, paradise fish were the vicious beauties that made the tropical freshwater fish-keeping hobby catch on and take hold as a popular pastime.
+This fish is still among the most glamorous-looking but nasty-acting of all species found in the freshwater aquarium hobby.

 |Tank Level||All areas|

 |Breeding||Bubble nest breeder|

 |pH||5.8 to 8.0|